 There’s tons of technical information out there about all the different digital keyboard-type instruments, and it can be very helpful to understand the differences between them.
 Many things should factor into your buying decision, including the type of sound and how it is created, the touch and feel of the keys, and whether or not they have polyphonic notes.

-However, the prevailing view is that digital keyboards are not and never will be as good as a traditional, old fashioned, wood-and-glue acoustic piano.
+However, the prevailing view is that digital keyboards are not and never will be as good as a traditional, old fashioned, wood-and-glue acoustic piano, no matter what type of piano we’re talking about.
 If you asked me ten years ago I certainly would have agreed.
 But nowadays, digital keyboard technology is so good that it really all comes down to personal preference and cost.
 So let’s compare.

 Digital Keyboards vs Acoustic Pianos: When Digital is Better